Harshanthkp/Competitive-Programming/README.md

 # Competitive-Programming
-In this repository, i have included all programs with questinons and source code for practicing java based competitive programs.
+In this repository, i have included all programs with questions and source code for practicing java based competitive programs.